 Plate 43.
-Lubrication Schedule and Record Card-Cadillac 355-B. Typical of LaSalle 345-B m 40 : Summer Winter - Type of Service All Temperatures Above 32° F. Between 32° and 15° Above Between 15° Above and 15° Below Zero Colder than 15° Below Zero Average Driving (No prolonged high speed driving) S. A. E. viscosity 40 or 50 S. A. E. viscosity 20 S. A. E. viscosity 20 S. A. E. viscosity 10 thinned with 1 qt. kerosine to 7 qts. oil or S. A. E. viscosity 20 thinned with 2 qts. kerosine to 6 qts. oil shown below before starting on long nged high speed driving.
+Lubrication Schedule and Record Card-Cadillac 355-B. Typical of LaSalle 345-B m 40 : Summer Winter Type of Service All Temperatures Above 32° F. Between 32° and 15° Above Between 15° Above and 15° Below Zero Colder than 15° Below Zero Average Driving (No prolonged high speed driving) S. A. E. viscosity 40 or 50 S. A. E. viscosity 20 S. A. E. viscosity 20 S. A. E. viscosity 10 thinned with 1 qt. kerosine to 7 qts. oil or S. A. E. viscosity 20 thinned with 2 qts. kerosine to 6 qts. oil shown below before starting on long nged high speed driving.
 Change to oil g trip at speeds above 45 m. p. h.
-Prolonged High Speed Driving These are oils having an S. A. E. viscosity of 40-50-60 which are required to meet certain prolonged high speed driving. cosity or pour test · and the car is not kept e at high speed before tl winter use.
-If an oil with a high cold vis- in a heated garage ,add from one to two he car is stored for the night.
-Also when ine to the fresh oil, unless starting immed- speeds.
+Prolonged High Speed Driving These are oils having an S. A. E. viscosity of 40-50-60 which are required to meet certain prolonged high speed driving.
+NOTE: Approved lubricants vary in their suitability for winter use.
+If an oil with a high cold viscosity or pour test is used in winter and the car is not kept in a heated garage ,add from one to two quarts of kerosine after a long drive at high speed before the car is stored for the night.
+Also when draining the crankcase, add from one to two quarts of kerosine to the fresh oil, unless starting immediately on a long trip at high speeds.